riyanigam0712/Riya_BlueStampPortfolio-/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bZwton4v0_g?si=MIdvZNEX-xEZbMlO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My project that is the smart glasses I am using a rasberry pi and it's designated camera to perform object regontiiton and then attaching on to the glasses.
-For my milestone I Set up and connected to the Raspberry Pi to take a picture./
+For my milestone I Set up and connected to the Raspberry Pi to take a picture.

 This entailed:

 Inserting the Micro-SD card into the USB reader and plug it into your computer